shoui520/shoui520.github.io/docs/mobile-reading.md

 Before continuing, please make sure your device is not running low on storage space.

 1. Open the settings page by tapping the three-lines icon and then "Settings".
-2. Scroll down to "About Microsoft Edge", and tap the little "Privacy and Terms" link right at the bottom.
+2. Scroll down to "About Microsoft Edge", and tap the little "Privacy and Terms" link at the bottom.
 3. Enable developer options by tapping "Edge Canary 139.0.3378.0" multiple times until you see a notification saying "Developer options are now enabled"
 4. Go back to the Settings menu and go into Developer options.
-5. Find "Extension install by id" and copy and paste the Edge extension ID for Yomitan (`idelnfbbmikgfiejhgmddlbkfgiifnnn`) and click OK, then "Add" when prompted.
+5. Find "Extension install by id" and copy and paste the Edge extension ID for Yomitan: ( `idelnfbbmikgfiejhgmddlbkfgiifnnn` ) and click OK, then "Add" when prompted.
-6. In the Yomitan welcome page, disable "Show this welcome guide on browser startup"
-7. Access Yomitan Settings by tapping the three-lines icon and then find "Extensions", then tap on Yomitan Popup Dictionary, then tap its cog settings icon.
+6. Access Yomitan Settings by tapping the three-lines icon and then find "Extensions", then tap on Yomitan Popup Dictionary, then tap its cog settings icon.
-8. You can import all the same dictionaries that work on Yomitan on your computer, but please note that dictionary imports can take a really long time on mobile devices.
+7. You can import your preferred dictionaries here.
+All Yomitan dictionaries work on Android too, but please note that dictionary imports can take a really long time on mobile devices.
 Please be patient, make sure the screen stays on or stick to smaller dictionaries.
 Refer to [Yomitan Setup Tutorial](/yomichan) if you need help with Yomitan.

 ??? info "(Optional) Custom CSS"
     The custom CSS I personally use on my tablet is here, courtesy of Ruri: